-On International Youth Day, which focuses on young people and their place in society, we’re celebrating the young farmers in Kenya who are using planet-friendly farming techniques to earn an income and benefit the planet.
+On International Youth Day, which focuses on young people and their place in society, we celebrate the young farmers in Kenya who use planet-friendly farming techniques to earn an income and benefit the planet.

-The theme of International Youth Day 2020, “Youth Engagement for Global Action”, seeks to highlight the ways in which the engagement of young people enriches society.
-There can be no better example that the experience of thousands of young farmers in Sub-Saharan Africa.
+The theme of International Youth Day 2020, “Youth Engagement for Global Action”, highlights how young people’s engagement enriches society.
+There can be no better example than the experience of thousands of young farmers in Sub-Saharan Africa.

 Making farming work

 Young smallholder farmers face many challenges.
 They struggle to access fertile land to grow their crops and don’t have the money to invest in seeds and equipment.
-Poor farming conditions lead to harvests that are too small to enable farmers to feed their families and sell their produce for income.
+Poor farming conditions lead to too small harvests to enable farmers to feed their families and sell their produce for income.

 Tobias on the Bridge Youth Group Farm, where young people farm crops, leafy vegetables, poultry, fish, dairy goats and rabbits.

-The ongoing drought in Kisumu County, Kenya means many poor farming families are struggling more than ever to make a living.
-As a result, more and more young people are leaving their rural homes to find work in already overcrowded cities.
+The ongoing drought in Kisumu County, Kenya, means many poor farming families struggle more than ever to make a living.
+As a result, more and more young people leave their rural homes to find work in already overcrowded cities.

 That’s why we’re working in partnership with the IKEA Foundation to help 6,000 young people in Kisumu make farming profitable.
-With training in new agroecology farming techniques, they’re discovering that they can make a decent living, while protecting their environment.
+With training in new agroecology farming techniques, they can make a decent living while protecting their environment.

 Bridging the gap